yaojiang423/Portfolio/README.md

 # Portfolio
-Yao Jiang's public portfolio for the Telling Stories with Data clas at CMU!
+Yao Jiang's public portfolio for the Telling Stories with Data class at CMU!

 # About me
 Made in China, I'm Yao Jiang, a second year Arts Management graduate student from CMU, a mind embracing passion for art and inner data geek.